-33. The above new rule can be included as a site standard within each chapter.
-The future access to the site is via the proposed road network which provides two road intersections on Farm Road and internal connection through to Racecourse Road as shown on the proposed Outline Development

-Plan (ODP) and the concept subdivision scheme plan included as Annexures 3 and 4 of the application.

-34. There is no requirement to include any additional rules or assessment matters in the District Plan as these will be covered by existing provisions in the plan.
+- a) The nature of the non-compliance with the Outline Development Plan in terms of activity and /or layout. - b) The effect of any altered layout on amenity values of the locality considering the site density of the development, the compatibility of adjoining activities and the extent to which adverse effects such as traffic movements, noise, loss of privacy and open space may affect adjoining sites. - c) Where relevant, refer to the assessment matters for the residential zone for density, building coverage, landscaping including fencing type, building setbacks, height, and outdoor living space. - d) Any type of boundary treatment other than timber fencing on the internal boundary with the Rural A zone. - 35.
+The future access to the site is via the proposed road network which provides two road intersections on Farm Road and internal connection through to Racecourse Road as shown on the proposed Outline Development Plan (ODP) and the concept subdivision scheme plan included as Annexures 3-5 of the application. - 36.
+There is no requirement to include any further additional rules or assessment matters in the District Plan except as outlined above as these will be covered by existing provisions in the plan.
 By including the Outline Development Plan (ODP) and the new rule linking to that ODP, this will provide for the development's intent.
 There are proposed rights of way included as part of the concept scheme plan where there is only the ability to have no more than six residential units access the right of way.
 This is already covered via transport standard 10.9.2(c) of the Operative Ashburton District Plan and details of this will be provided within the future subdivision application following Plan Change approval.